 Soft and chewy peanut butter cookies without eggs or dairy.

-In a separate bowl, mix together the dairy-free spread, peanut butter, brown sugar, caster sugar and vanilla.
+In a large bowl, mix together the vegan butter, peanut butter, brown sugar, caster sugar and vanilla.

-Now add in the flour, baking powder and plant-based milk.
-Stir in briefly then use your hands to form a firm dough.
+Mix the flour, salt and baking soda together then add it to the wet mixture.
+Stir it in briefly then use your hands to form a firm dough.